maekitalo/cxxtools/doc/serialization-howto.markdown

  * transfer data structures over a network or pipe
  * pass objects to other applications using a standard format

-C++ do not support serialization directly since the philosophy is, that you do not pay for what you do not use.
+C++ does not support serialization directly, since the philosophy is, that you do not pay for what you do not use.
 After compilation objects are just some collection of bytes without any type information.
 It is not possible to ask for the type or the properties of a type at runtime.
-Hence a generic serialization framework need some help to convert generic objects into a byte stream and back.
+Hence a generic serialization framework needs some help to convert generic objects into a byte stream and back.

 Anatomy of cxxtools::SerializationInfo
 --------------------------------------